adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

 ## Overriding options, and making better ground

-In the example above, input and output filenames are fixed, and if we want to alter parameters we need to go edit a JSON file and re run everything.
+An easy assumption using pipelines is that everything is fixed to the parameters given in the JSON configuration.
 That's a little painful, especially if you have a thousand tiles to process!

 We can fix that - using either command line overrides, or for clever folks, templating in JSON (we'll get to that shortly using Python).

 Let's modify our pipeline a little to remove the final filter, and write out the entire dataset with noise and ground points labelled.
+We will then pass in some non-default `filters.smrf` options.
 Write the next JSON block out as `rpas-ground-allthepoints.json`

 ```
 {